-The deadline for completing all pre-admission testing requirements and for submitting all pre-admission records is January 31st.
+The deadline for completing all pre-admission testing requirements and for submitting the on-line application is December 1^{st} .
+Applicants will have until January 31^{st} to submit fall semester transcripts.
 There is a selection process for this program.
-It is the student's responsibility to contact a counselor regarding the current process.
+It is the student's responsibility to read the current brochure or contact a counselor regarding the current process.

-GENERAL EDUCAT TION COURSES Semester Hours
+Semester Hours ATION COURSES GENERAL EDUC

-BIOL 2401 Human Anatomy and Physiology 4
+4 Human Anatomy and Physiology BIOL 2401

-BIOL 2402 Human Anatomy and Physiology
+4 Human Anatomy and Physiology BIOL 2402

-BIOL 2421 Microbiology
+4 Microbiology BIOL 2421

-PSYC 2314 Human Growth and Development (Life Span) 3
+3 Human Growth and Development (Life Span) PSYC 2314

-PSYC 2301 General Psychology 3
+3 General Psychology PSYC 2301

-ENGL 1301 Composition and Rhetoric 3
+3 Composition and Rhetoric ENGL 1301

-Humanities or Visual and Performing Arts 3
+3 Humanities or Visual and Performing Arts

-BCIS 1305 Business Computer Applications 3
+3 Business Computer Applications BCIS 1305

-EMS Electives 8
+8 EMS Electives

-(If the student does not have college credit for EMS courses, he/she e can obtain credit

-through the advanced placement options.)
+s, he/she can obtain credit (If the student does not have college credit for EMS co through the advanced placement options.)

+35

+SOPHOMORE YEAR

 Summer Session

+3 Transition to Professional Nursing RNSG 1327

+1 Nursing Skills for Articulating Students RSNG 1140

+1 Transitional Clinical Paramedic RNSG 1162

-RNSG 1417 Concepts of Nursing Practice I for Articulating Students .4 RNSG 1161 Transitional Clinical .1 Remaining gene ral education courses (if needed - see list)(3-6 6) 5 (8-1) 1)
+(3-6) ral education courses (if needed - see list) Remaining gener

+5 (8-11) •

+First Semester

-RNSG 2535 Integrated Client Care Management5
+5 Integrated Patient Care Management RNSG 2535

-RNSG 2660 Clinical IIIA
+6 Clinical IIIA RNSG 2660

-RNSG 2161 Clinical IIIB1
+1 Clinical IIIB RNSG 2161

 12

+Second Semester

-RNSG 2414 Integrated Care of the Client with Complex Health Care Needs 4
+Needs4 Integrated Care of the Patient with Complex Health (RNSG 2414

-RNSG 2562 Clinical IV 5
+5 Clinical IV RNSG 2562

-RNSG 2307 Transition to Nursing Practice 3
+3 Adaptation to Role of Professional Nurse RNSG 2307

 12

+64 al Semester Hours Take

-Seven of the eight general education courses are prerequisite to RNSG 1417 unless all sciences are complete and then 6 of the 8 are prerequisites.
+^{} Seven of the eight general education courses are prerequisite to RNSG 1327 unless all sciences are complete and then 6 of the 8 are prerequisites.